Jump to Content

 Background

-Born in 1947, Thomas Bradac graduated from California State University, Long Beach with a Bachelor and Master of Arts and he has been a theater professional for 50 years.
+Born in 1947, Thomas Bradac graduated from California State University, Long Beach with a Bachelor and Master of Arts and he was a theater professional for 50 years.
 Bradac founded the Grove Shakespeare Festival (GSF, the Grove) in 1979 and served as its artistic director until 1991.
 After producing 110 productions in thirteen seasons and directing 36 shows, Bradac stepped down as artistic director.
 Around this time, he became a theater professor at Chapman University.
 From 1991 to 2003, he established Shakespeare Orange County (SOC) at Chapman University as a summer-only program with professional staff and student employees.Timeline

 • 1979 – Thomas Bradac founds the Grove Shakespeare Festival (GSF, the Grove)